List of content you will read in this article:

 --- google.com ping statistics ---

-We'll go into the most popular ping command options in the sections below.
+We'll go into the most popular ping command options in the below-given section.

 Ping will continuously transfer the ICMP packets until an interrupt signal is received.
 Using the -c alternative followed by the number of packages to send before ping exits to specify the number of Echo Request packages to send before ping exits: